aayla-secura/tes-0MQ/README.md

    This is the number of (non-tick, non-trace) events.
 Each non-tick, non-trace event frame contains several of those.

+9. **Event types seen**

+   This is a bitmask of event types seen:

+     bit 1: peak

+     bit 2: area

+     bit 3: pulse

+     bit 4: trace single

+     bit 5: trace average

+     bit 6: dot-product

+     bit 7: trace dot-product

+   If 0, no events were seen (only ticks and possibly MCAs).

 ## CAPTURE REP INTERFACE